SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (of twice the first order computational cost).
+If necessary and if possible, :ref:`subsection_ref_parallel_df` can be used.

 This first operator definition form allows easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of operator implementation.
+One can then use the "*FunctionTest*" ADAO checking algorithm (see the section on the :ref:`section_ref_algorithm_FunctionTest`) for this test.

 **Important warning:** the name "*DirectOperator*" is mandatory, and the type of the ``X`` argument can be either a list, a numpy array or a numpy 1D-matrix.
 The